Mom’s Chicken Char Siu is One of My Childhood Faves

 Here’s what you need…

-• Chicken – I prefer to use bone-in, skin-on chicken thighs.
-The bone adds extra flavor & crispy bites of chicken skin are the BEST part.
+- Chicken – I prefer to use bone-in, skin-on chicken thighs.
+The bone adds extra flavor and crispy bites of chicken skin are the BEST part.
 Feel free to use any cut you love most – more info below!

-• Chinese five spice – This spice blend typically includes cinnamon, cloves, fennel seeds, & star anise.
-Other ingredients like Sichuan peppercorns, ginger, & black pepper are sometimes added to the mix.
+- Chinese five spice – This spice blend typically includes cinnamon, cloves, fennel seeds, and star anise.
+Other ingredients like Sichuan peppercorns, ginger, and black pepper are sometimes added to the mix.
 Look for it in the spice aisle of your grocery store – my go-to is Simply Organic’s Five Spice Powder.

 Full Recipe Directions, including step-by-step photos, are included in the Recipe Card, below.